zengbing15/lumos_doc/docs/tutorials/config.md

 ---
 id: config
-title: Set Up Config Manager
+title: Set Up the Config Manager
 ---
+## Config Manager

-The config manager deals with differences between chains, such as the mainnet, testnet, or numerous dev chains.
-Each chain is abstracted into an individual config file.
+The config manager deals with differences between chains, such as the mainnet, testnet, or numerous DEV chains.
+Each chain is abstracted into an individual configuration file.

-When a config file is loaded, the config manager handles the chain specific logic that saves corresponding coding effort for configuration management.
+When a configuration file is loaded, the config manager handles the chain specific logic that saves corresponding coding effort for configuration management.

-The config manager supports the node app to boot with a specific chain configuration, so other parts in Lumos can consult the configuration manager directly for information.
+The config manager supports the node DApp to boot with a specific chain configuration.
+All the other components in Lumos can leverage the configuration from the configuration manager directly.

 There are two options for setting up the config manager:

-- Setup the config manager using pre-defined configurations specified by the `LUMOS_CONFIG_NAME` variable.
+- For a mainnet or testnet node: Setup the config manager by using pre-defined configurations that is specified by the `LUMOS_CONFIG_NAME` variable.
-- Setup the configuration manager via a local config file.
+- For a CKB DEV blockchain: Setup the configuration manager by using a local config file that is specified by the `LUMOS_CONFIG_FILE` variable.

+## Prerequisites

+The following prerequisites apply for setting up the config manager:

+- The CKB node is started.

-## Setup the Config Manager using Pre-defined Configurations
+## Set Up the Config Manager by Using Pre-defined Configurations

-Pre-defined configurations include:
+When running a mainnet or testnet node, choose corresponding pre-defined configurations for setting up the config manager:

 - `LINA`: mainnet configurations

 - `AGGRON4`: testnet configurations

-  **Note**: When the `AGGRON4` testnet network is reset, Lumos is upgraded with new testnet configurations.
+  **Note**: If the `AGGRON4` testnet network is reset, Lumos can upgrade with new testnet configurations.

 **Example**:

 ```
 $ LUMOS_CONFIG_NAME=LINA node --experimental-repl-await
-Welcome to Node.js v14.0.0.
+Welcome to Node.js v12.19.1.
 Type ".help" for more information.
 > const { initializeConfig, getConfig } = require("@ckb-lumos/config-manager");
 > initializeConfig();